etnitz/Memory-Flash-Cards/README.md

-# Snake
+# Memory Flash Game
 ### By: Group1 - Ethan Nitz
 [GitHub](https://github.com/etnitz) [LinkedIn](https://www.linkedin.com/in/ethan-nitz-5822a112/)
 ***
 ### ***Description***
-Welcome to Snake! (title in work)
+Welcome to Memory flash cards! (title in work)

  This is my first attempt at a README.
-I am going to build a snake browser game.
+I am going to build a memory flash card browser game.
 I'm going to create the HTML, style with CSS, and code logic with JS.
 I am using trello.com to help organize me to make to build go easier.
 For more reference for the steps, go to: https://trello.com/b/3OVUSKZu/snake-game

  This README is also a work in progress.
 I will update it as I implement more features.
 I will also update it to explain how to make the game work.